Modeling Viral Information Spreading via Directed Acyclic Graph Diffusion: Introduction

 \section{Introduction}

 The advent of modern communications means that viral information like rumors or fake news can quickly spread within a population at an unprecedented speed~\cite{liu2014analysis}.
-While an undirected graph $\cG(\cV,\cE,\W)$, containing nodes $\cV$ and edges $\cE$ with weights specified by adjacency matrix $\W$, is common to model communication between entity pairs---\eg, a positive weight $W_{i,j} \in \mathbb{R}^+$ of an edge $(i,j) \in \cE$ encodes the likelihood that nodes $i$ and $j$ communicate during a fixed time unit---how to model viral information spreading through $\cG$ as a function of time from a source node $s \in \cV$ to others $\cV \setminus \{s\}$ has not been studied in the \textit{graph signal processing} (GSP) literature \cite{ortega18ieee,cheung18}.
-Specifically, \textit{graph diffusion} \cite{segarra15,thanou17, hammond2013} is traditionally studied as discretized \textit{heat diffusion}: via a \textit{bidirectional} message exchange process over a graph $\cG$, the steady state has every node obtained a global average temperature.
-In contrast, viral info spreading over networks is fundamentally \textit{unidirectional}: an informed (infected) node $i$ cannot be uninfected over time, and the steady state has every node become infected.
-In this paper, we propose a \textit{directed acyclic graph} (DAG) based info spreading model rooted in \textit{graph embedding}~\cite{chen2022manifold,chen2022fast} to estimate the probability $x_i(t)$ of node $i$'s infection at time $t$, where $x_i(\infty) = 1$.
+While an undirected graph $\cG(\cV,\cE,\W)$, containing nodes $\cV$ and edges $\cE$ with weights specified by adjacency matrix $\W$, is common to model communication between individual entity pairs---\eg, a positive weight $W_{i,j} \in \mathbb{R}^+$ of an edge $(i,j) \in \cE$ encodes the likelihood that nodes $i$ and $j$ communicate during a fixed time unit---how to model viral information spreading through $\cG$ as a process over time from an initial infected source node $s \in \cV$ to others $\cV \setminus \{s\}$ has not been studied in the \textit{graph signal processing} (GSP) literature \cite{ortega18ieee,cheung18}.
+Specifically, \textit{graph diffusion process} \cite{segarra15,thanou17, hammond2013} is traditionally studied as discretized \textit{heat diffusion}: via a \textit{bidirectional} message exchange mechanism over a graph $\cG$, the steady state has every node obtained a global average temperature.
+In contrast, viral info spreading over networks is fundamentally \textit{unidirectional}: an informed (infected) node $i$ cannot be uninfected over time, and the steady state has every node become infected\footnote{A node known to refuse spreading of viral information, and thus is never infected, can be removed from the graph \textit{a priori} in a pre-processing step.}.
+In this paper, we propose a \textit{directed acyclic graph} (DAG) based info spreading process rooted in \textit{graph embedding}~\cite{chen2022manifold,chen2022fast} to estimate the probability $x_i(t)$ of node $i$'s infection at time $t$, where $x_i(\infty) = 1$.
+Our DAG diffusion process differs from common diffusion models studied in social networks such as \textit{linear threshold} (LT) and \textit{independent cascade} (IS) \cite{kempe03}, which specify only how viral info may spread from a node to its neighbors, but do not estimate infection probabilities on a per-node basis as a function of time.